River Thames, beech woods, pubs & alpacas

 - In 240 metres, fork right onto Deanfield Avenue.
 In a further 15 metres you fork left onto a car lane, signposted on the right-hand side as a public footpath (the sign could be obscured by bushes at certain times of the year), your direction 230°.
 Go straight on, ignoring ways off.

 - In 350 metres the path ends and you come out at a tarmac road.
 Go along the road in the same general direction as before, now 250°.
-In 80 metres, turn right on Tilebarn Close.
+In 160 metres turn right into the third residential street on the right, Tilebarn Close.

 - In 100 metres, turn left due west on a footpath (the path on the right-hand side of two paths on the left which is sign-marked Rotherfield Grey) and goes between fences (ignoring the wider footpath to the far left).